mezw/mapbox-gl-js-docs/docs/pages/example/free-camera-point.md

 ---
 title: Animate the camera around a point in 3D terrain
-description: Utilize the `FreeCamera` API to create a fly-over animation focused on a point.
+description: Use the FreeCamera API to create a fly-over animation focused on a point.
 topics:
   - Camera
   - 3D